Part 107 Practice Exam (25 Questions)

 Answer Explanation Answer Explanation

 The type of controlled airspace surrounding an airport depends on how much air traffic that the airport regularly receives.
-These airspace classes are also represented in the section charts in different ways.
-For instance, Class B airspace is indicated by a solid blue line while Class airspace is indicated by a solid magenta line.
+These airspace classes are also represented in the sectional charts in different ways.
+For instance, Class B airspace is indicated by a solid blue line while Class C airspace is indicated by a solid magenta line.

 Reset Question